fmtlib/fmt/README.rst

 Format string syntax and the documentation are based on Python's `str.format
 <http://docs.python.org/2/library/stdtypes.html#str.format>`__.
-Thanks `Doug Turnbull <https://github.com/softwaredoug>`__ for his valuable comments and contribution to the design of the type-safe API.
+Thanks `Doug Turnbull <https://github.com/softwaredoug>`__ for his valuable comments and contribution to the design of the type-safe API and `Gregory Czajkowski <https://github.com/gcflymoto>`__ for implementing binary formatting.